stephen-fox/brkit/README.md

 Package brkit provides functionality for binary research.

-## Use case
+brkit was originally developed as a collection of small command line utilities.

-This library was originally developed as a collection of small command line utilities.
 It eventually expanded into a library that mimics the functionality of Python `pwntools`.
-I developed this library to further my understanding of binary-level vulnerability research and exploit development.
-The overriding goal of this project is to help with solving hacking CTF challenges.
-The API is open-minded in the sense it could be used (responsibly) for non-CTF work.
+The overriding goal of this project is to help solve hacking CTF challenges.
+The API is open-minded in the sense it can be used (responsibly) for non-CTF work.

 ## APIs